gauravnikam/Blockchain-Event-Registration-System/README.md

 # Event Registration System

 This is a simple Ethereum BlockChain based Event Registration System.
-Here Contract Owner/ Admin can update event information, View all the registrations, Close an even registration and withdrawan all the received fee.
+Here Contract Owner/ Admin can update the event information, View all the registrations, Close the event registration and withdrawan all the received fees/funds.
 Normal user can simply do the registration of an event.
-Metamsk is mendetory to connect the application.
+Metamask is mandetory to connect this application.

 Try running some of the following tasks: